MB-97/MB-97/README.md

 - 👋 Hi, I’m Marion (@MB-97)
-- 👀 I’m interested in Atmospheric aerosols in the SWIO basin and programming/scientifics tools as MATLAB, LaTex and Python (I'll try...)
+- 👀 I’m interested in atmospheric aerosols in the SWIO basin and programming/scientific languages/tools like MATLAB, LaTex and bash.
+(I'll try Python one day).
 - 🌱 I am currently a 2nd PhD student at LACy, University of La Réunion
 - 📫 How to reach me: marion.ranaivombola@gmail.com